ozdiv/awx/gitlab.md

 Once portainer is installed, navigate to http://10.0.19.237:9000/  or replace ip with your server, created user and log into portainer.

 Click on local and find on the left-hand side App Templates.
 Click on 'App Templates' and click on 'GitLab Ce'.
 Click 'deploy the container'.

+It takes a long time for GitLab container to be created, so be patient - takes 10-20 minutes at least.